 Front loading machines tumble clothes in an up and down motion similar to hand washing.
 Most top loaders use a central agitator to move clothing in a circle causing more wear and tear.

-Front loading machines typically use less water per load.
-A top loading washer uses three times as much water as front loaders, unless it is rated with the U.S. Department of Energy's blue Energy Star rating.
-Both top- and front-load machines that have an Energy Star label use 30 percent less energy and 50 percent less water than other current models.
+Front loading machines typically use less water per load and save money.
+A traditional top loading washer uses three times as much water as front loaders.
+There are high-efficiency top load washers that use less water.
+To purchase a washer that uses less water, look for the U.S. Department of Energy's blue Energy Star label that indicates these washers use 30 percent less energy and 50 percent less water than other current models.

-Front loading washer must use specially formulated low-sudsing formulas, marked as "he" for high-efficiency washers.
-If using a regular concentrated detergent, the machine can overflow and cause break downs.
+Front load washers must use specially formulated low-sudsing formulas, marked as "he" for high-efficiency washers.
+All major detergent manufacturers now offer their best brands in an h3 formula.
+If you use regular concentrated detergent in a front load washer, the machine can overflow and cause damage.
+For many models, using the wrong type of detergent can invalidate the warranty.

 Comfort in Loading/Unloading

-Front loading washers require bending to load and unload, just like a dryer.
-Support boxes can be made or purchased to raise the washer to waist level.
-Top loaders are easier to load but can be difficult to unload for users with short stature and arms.
+Front load washers require bending to load and unload, just like a dryer unless support boxes are made or purchased to raise the washer to waist level.
+Top load washers are easier to load but can be difficult to unload for users with short stature and arms.

 Adding Laundry During A Cycle

-Many front loaders lock while in use to prevent water overflow prohibiting the addition of last-minute laundry.
-Items can be added throughout the wash cycle in top loaders.
+Most front load washers lock while in use to prevent water overflow; prohibiting the addition of last-minute laundry.
+Items can be added throughout the wash cycle in top load washers.

 The average life expectancy of a front load washer is 11 years.
-The life expectancy of a top load washer is 14 years.
+The life expectancy of a standard top load washer is 14 years.
+Because of all of their many optional wash cycles and extra features, front load washers have higher repair costs.
+Many owners have problems with excessive odor due to moisture left inside the washer after a cycle.

 Specific questions?
 Just ask here.